George Kistiakowsky: Later life

 From 1962 to 1965, Kistiakowsky chaired the National Academy of Science's Committee on Science, Engineering, and Public Policy (COSEPUP), and was its vice president from 1965 to 1973.
 He received several awards over the years, including the Department of the Air Force Decoration for Exceptional Civilian Service in 1957.
 He was awarded the Medal for Merit by President Truman, the Medal of Freedom by President Eisenhower in 1961, and the National Medal of Science by President Lyndon Johnson in 1967.
 He was also a recipient the Charles Lathrop Parsons Award for public service from the American Chemical Society in 1961, Priestley Medal from the American Chemical Society in 1972, and the Franklin Medal from Harvard.

 In later years, Kistiakowsky was active in an antiwar organization, the Council for a Livable World.
 He severed his connections with the government in protest against the US involvement in the Vietnam War.
-In 1977, he assumed the chairmanship of the Council, campaigning against nuclear proliferation.
+In 1977, he assumed the chairmanship of the council, campaigning against nuclear proliferation.
 He died of cancer in Cambridge, Massachusetts, on December 17, 1982.
 His body was cremated, and his ashes scattered near his summer home on Cape Cod, Massachusetts.
 His papers are in the Harvard University archives.
+He is also memorialized by a redwood grove in Montgomery Woods State Natural Reserve in California.